AliceSartori/Employees_Datasets_With_SQL/README.md

 # sql-challenge

 It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
-Your first major task is a research project on employees of the corporation from the 1980s and 1990s (Folder 'New Data').
-All that remain of the database of employees from that period are six CSV files.
+Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
+All that remain of the database of employees from that period are six CSV files (Folder 'New Data').
 After sketching a BRD and importing it into a SQL database, I performed some analyses with PostgreSQL:

 As I examined the data, I noticed that the data looks suspicious and the dataset could be fake.